Access Keys:

 Implementation

 Music is taught every week in every year group from Year R through to Year 6.
 At Christ Church we follow Charanga in every group.
-Charanga Original Scheme provides teachers with week-by-week lesson support for each year group in the school.
+Charanga Original Scheme is used for Year R and the model music curriculum is used for Year 1 - 6.
+It provides teachers with week-by-week lesson support for each year group in the school.
 The scheme supports all the requirements of the National Curriculum.

 Structure of lessons: